Is Aircall the best VoIP phone solution for your business? 🤔

 Their focus is on serving larger enterprises that want their call center agents to receive AI-based coaching.
 Dialpad doesn’t provide the tailored solutions and affordability that smaller businesses seek.

-If you need to tag teammates or assign conversations, Dialpad also won’t be a good fit for you.
-Beyond call recording, video calling, and speed coaching via AI, Dialpad falls short without an upgrade.
+If you need to send auto-replies from shared phone numbers, Dialpad also won’t be a good fit for you.
+Beyond call recording, video calling, and call forwarding, Dialpad falls short without an upgrade.

-Dialpad also limits you to one number per account on their base plan.
-Additional numbers and other important features like international texts and auto-replies cost extra.
+Dialpad also limits you to one number per account on its base plan.
+Additional numbers and other important features like international texts cost extra beyond the first 250 monthly messages.
 For many growing teams, paying extra for these must-have features is a dealbreaker.

 Key features of Dialpad